-Take control of your community’s future.
 Global climate changes will have local impacts and they won’t be easy to overcome.
 Alberta’s changing climate could mean drought and wildfire, it could mean flooding and ice storms, or anything in between.
-But whatever comes our way, your community can prepare.
+But whatever comes our way, your community can be prepared.

-The Government of Alberta is providing $4.5 million for Alberta municipalities and Indigenous communities to assess adaptation measures and to create climate resilience plans.
-This funding will help you reduce negative impacts and leverage opportunities so you can feel secure in your community’s future.
+The Government of Alberta provided $4.5 million for Alberta municipalities and Indigenous communities to assess adaptation measures and to create climate resilience plans.
+This funding is helping reduce negative impacts and leverage opportunities so Albertans can feel secure in their community’s future.

-The Climate Resilience Capacity Building Program is developed and administered by the Municipal Climate Change Action Centre, a partnership of Alberta Municipalities, Rural Municipalities of Alberta, and the Government of Alberta.
+The Climate Resilience Capacity Building Program was developed and administered by the Municipal Climate Change Action Centre, a partnership of Alberta Municipalities, Rural Municipalities of Alberta, and the Government of Alberta.

 How ready is your community?

 Use our community climate resilience self-assessment to find out.

 Watch: Introduction to the Climate Resilience Capacity Building Program